serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

 ## ## Impact

 An attacker can obtain containerized remote code execution in the Minikube VM by posting a deployment to the Kubernetes dashboard.
-When using VirtualBox, VMWare Fusion or Xhyve, the attacker may also break out of the Minikube VM by mounting the host user's home directory
+When using VirtualBox, VMWare Fusion or Xhyve, the attacker may also break out of the Minikube VM by mounting the host user's home directory.

 This attack can lead to persistent access to the host operating system.